osiweb/unified_retro_keyboard/firmware/asdf/README.md

    > mkdir build-atmega328p build-atmega2560

 3) enter each build directory and run cmake for the desired architecture.

-   This step will also install the resulting hex files to the ./dist subdirectory.

    > cd build-atmega2560
    > cmake .. -DARCH=atmega2560 -DCMAKE_BUILD_TYPE=RELEASE
    > make

-4) to run unit tests, the process is the same as above, with "test" as the target:
+4) to run unit tests, the process is the same as above, with "test" as the
+   target:

    > mkdir build-test
    > cd build-test